3IE1/SciComp-2019/Materials/Worksheet.md

 2. Figure out how to use isleapyear from the command line.

+### B7.
+Control structures and indexing
+- Create a new blank script

+#### For loops
+- Loops are handy when you need to repeat a process many times, such as when reading through many rows or columns of data, or running a process iteratively.
+- The **for** function allows you to do this.
+Learn more by typing into the command window: ```doc for;```
+1. In your new script, create a for loop that increments an index **yr** from 1000 to 2020 by 1.
+- within the loop, call the isleapyear function, using the value of yr.
+Set the function to be verbose.

+#### If statements
+- An 'if' statement evaluates if a condition is met (true) or not met (false), and allows the user to perform different functions based on the outcome.
+  - If the statement is true (condition is met) Matlab will execute whatever commands are below it.
+  - If it is untrue, it will execute any commands that are below the 'else' statement.
+  - Just like 'for' loops, 'if' statements have to be closed with an 'end'
+1. Within the existing for loop, add an if statement that checks if two conditions:
+- That the value of **yr** is a leap year (***hint*** you'll use the output from isleapyear)
+- That the value of **yr** is a prime number (***hint*** you'll use the function **isprime**)
+2. If both conditions are met, use the **disp** function to send a message to the command window.

+#### Indexing and the 'find' function
+1. Use the **randi** function to create a variable **rand_nums** that is a *10000 x 1* list of random numbers between 1 and 1000
+2. Use the **find** function to create a list of:
+- All rows where rand_nums are greater than (>) 500
+- All rows where rand_nums is less than or equal to (<=) 100
+- All rows where rand_nums is between 100 and 700
+- All rows where rand_nums is exactly 999

+#### Creating your own function
+3. Finally, make your own function (call it **leap_and_prime**).
+This function should:
+- take an integer year as input
+- check if it is a leap year *and* a prime number
+- display a message if both are true.

+## C. Intermediate Matlab

+### Getting some test data
+1. Go to https://github.com/jasonbrodeur/EC_Wx_tools.
+Click on 'Clone or Download' and Download the zip file to the /Downloads directory of the computer and unzip it.
+2. Follow along with Jay as he goes through the documentation and explains the scripts and functions.

 - ```Calgary = importdata(<path to file>);```
   - This will load a structure variable with three fields